 I received my Ph.D. in Public Policy and Administration from Bocconi University in May 2019.
 I will be starting a Max Weber postdoc at the European University Institute (EUI) in Autumn 2019.
-My research and teaching interests include political institutions, comparative politics, bureaucratic politics, public administration and public policy (local and national level).
+My research and teaching interests include political institutions, comparative politics, bureaucratic politics, public administration, and public policy.

 I received my bachelor’s degree from Oxford University and my master’s degree from University College London, before going to work as a Policy Officer for the European Commission.
 This experience shaped the direction of my research, which lies at the interface between political institutions and public administration.

-My research is in comparative politics and public administration and, using the lens of political economy, aims to better understand how agency relations function in modern governance.
+My research is in comparative politics, public administration and public policy.
+Using the lens of political economy, I aim to better understand how agency relations function in modern governance.
 The increasingly complex ways in which governments enact their policies – for example, the ever-lengthening chains of delegation from sovereign power to point of service delivery – demand the closer study of how agency relations relations play out in real life.
 The repercussions for democratic legitimacy are profound.
 More specifically, I focus on the structural side of modern policy-making, addressing how hybrid governance arrangements and changing agency relationships can affect fundamental features of the democratic process, such as accountability.

 I was awarded the Fulbright-Schuman scholarship for the academic year 2016/2017, which I spent at Harvard University’s Economics Department under the supervision of Professor Claudia Goldin.